The school today

 • toilet blocks.

-The school has also been provided with internet access, with facilities to store water collected from the classroom roofs and with secure fencing around its perimiter.
+The school has also been provided with internet access, with facilities to store water collected from the classroom roofs and with secure fencing around its perimeter.
 These new facilities have allowed changes to some of the existing buildings to meet other needs within the school.

 • The laboratory provided by KRDP in 2009 has been converted into a library.